camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-inputoutputmapping.html.md

 </camunda:inputOutput>
 ```

-Also a script can be used to calculate the variable value.
+A script can also be used to calculate the variable value.
 Please see the corresponding
 [section][script-io] in the scripting chapter.

-A simple example for the benefit of input/output mappings would be a complex calculation which
+A simple example for the benefit of input/output mapping would be a complex calculation which
 should be part of multiple processes definitions.
 This calculation can be developed as isolated
-delegation code or script task and be reused in every process.
-Even though the processes operate on
+delegation code or script task and be reused in every process, even though the processes operate on
 different data sources.
 The input/output mapping is then used to map the varying process data to
 the required input parameter of the complex calculation implementation and also to utilize the
 calculation result in the further process execution.

-To explain this further we assume the calculation requires a `userId` and a `costSum` as input
+To further explain, this we assume the calculation requires a `userId` and a `costSum` as input
-parameter.
-It then calculates three values `a`, `b` and `c` which are different forecasts for the
+parameters.
+It then calculates three values, `a`, `b` and `c`, which are different forecasts for the
 future costs of the user.
-In a first process both input parameter are already as process variables
-available but with different names (`id`, `sum`).
-From the three results the process only uses `b`
+In a first process both input parameters are already available as process variables, but with different names (`id`, `sum`).
+From the three results, the process only uses `b`
 which it needs as process variable `forecast`.
-The resulting input/output mapping would look like
+The resulting input/output mapping would look as follows:
-the following.

 ```xml
 <serviceTask camunda:class="org.camunda.bpm.example.ComplexCalculation">